bencoster/video2video/README.md

 # Changes made in this fork:
 This is my first attempt at working on a github script.
 This is a fork from rishbobb/video2video who added Controlnet and direct Video support came from the orginal creator Filarius/video2video fork.
 Just doing my bit to help improved this so it can be added back to Automatic1111 avalible extensions.
-Thanks for the script, I am still testing it.

 # About
 Filarius, "basic Video2Video plugin for img2img video processing for AUTOMATIC1111 Web UI and no more tons of image files on hard disk from video "unpacking"!
 Ha-ha.